ocavue/astro-minify-html-swc/README.md

 ## Why

 Astro minifies HTML/CSS/JS by default.
-However, this is not true for the [`is:inline`](https://docs.astro.build/en/reference/directives-reference/#isinline) directive.
+However, this is not true for the [`is:inline`](https://docs.astro.build/en/reference/directives-reference/#isinline) directive or [comment in your .astro file](https://docs.astro.build/en/reference/astro-syntax/#comments).
+This integration minifies these as well, making your site even faster!

 **Before:**